Establishment of Academic Positions

 Information Required for Appointment

 An academic staff member, upon accepting an appointment, must provide the following information required by the University, the state of Illinois, and the federal government: a Personal History and Professional Experience form, which includes the Educational Loan Default Statement; an I-9 before or on the first day of work, as required by the Immigration Reform and Control Act of 1987; and W-4, Withholding Allowances.
-Additional information may be required.
+Additional information may also be required.

 Deans and directors of academic and administrative units may approve reimbursement of moving expenses for new employees as their unit budgets allow within the approved university maximum.
 Additional budget funding for moving expenses requires prior approval by the division head.
 The maximum amount for moving expense reimbursement should be indicated in the letter of offer.
 Payments for reimbursement are processed through the unit or dean’s office (see OBFS Business and Financial Policies and Procedures, Section 8).

 All academic appointments and reappointments are approved by the Board of Trustees of the University of Illinois.
 After the initial appointment, which is indicated on a printed Notification of Appointment (NOA) form from the Board of Trustees, future appointments are made and communicated on a year to year basis (unless a shorter term is specified).
-Adjustments to salary and changes to other conditions of employment, including the annual NOA, are primarily communicated electronically through NESSIE.
+Adjustments to salary and changes to other conditions of employment, including the annual NOA, are primarily communicated electronically through MY UIS Info.
 The Board of Trustees retains its authority to modify or terminate appointments in accordance with applicable University policies.

 Employment of Relatives